There's a Wocket in My Pocket!

 There's a Wocket in My Pocket! is a short children's book by Dr. Seuss, published by Random House in 1974.
-It features a little boy talking about the strange creatures that live in his house, such as the yeps on the steps, the nooth grush on his toothbrush, the wasket in his basket, the zamp in a lamp, the yottle in the bottle, and the Nureau in the bureau.
+It features a little boy talking about the strange creatures that live in his house whose names rhyme with their specific locations, such as the "yeps" on the steps and the "nooth grush" on his toothbrush.

 Summary

 A boy walks through his house, speculating that different creatures live behind each object.
-He describes creatures that he likes, such as the Yot in the pot, the Zable on the table, the Ghair under the chair, some Nupboards in cupboards, some Yeps on steps through the stairway, and the Zillow on the pillow.
-He also describes creatures that he doesn't like, such as the Yottle in the bottle, the Bofa on the sofa, the Nooth Grush on his toothbrush, the Vug underneath the rug, the Quimney up the chimney, and the Zall past the hallway.
+He describes creatures that he likes, such as the Yot in the pot, the Zable on the table, the Ghair under the chair, Nink in Sink, some Nupboards in cupboards, some Yeps on steps through the stairway, and the Zillow on the pillow.
+He also describes creatures that he doesn't like, such as the Yottle in the bottle, the Bofa on the sofa, the Nooth Grush on his toothbrush, the Vug underneath the rug, the Quimney up the chimney, and the Zall past the hall.
 He thinks of many more creatures whom he considers his friends, and he expresses gratitude for the home he lives in.